 What is conservation genomics?

 To understand genomic conservation and how it can help, we need to understand what DNA sequencing is.
 DNA is present in all living things, it is the genetic code of life, the instructions for building and operating an organism.
-Sequencing is a method used to decode these instructions and subsequently can be used to assemble a high-quality draft reference genome.
+Sequencing is a method used to decode these instructions, and can subsequently be used to assemble reference genomes.
 High-quality draft reference genomes can then be used to improve conservation efforts by answering a range of questions by providing information on species identity, genetic disease risk or how an organism has evolved.

 ORG.one is supported by Oxford Nanopore Technologies who have developed a new generation of scalable, real-time sequencing devices.